madalinpopa/ubuntu-server-automation/README.md

 ### Ansible Inventory

 Ansible uses the inventory file to define the target hosts for the playbooks.
 The inventory file can be in various formats, including INI, YAML, and JSON.
-In this workshop, we will use the YAML format for the inventory file.
+In this guide, we will use the YAML format for the inventory file.

 Ansible is looking for the inventory file in the following order: